 Finding it hard to choose only one research question?

-It’s okay to have a few.
+For a systematic review, it’s often best to stick with one research question, but it’s okay to have a few.
 I usually recommend keeping it to 3 at most.

 If you have more than one then always choose one as the primary research question.
 The others will then be secondary research questions.